-They provide a central dashboard to manage all your sites, instant wordpress deployment at the click of a button and stat tracking to keep track of your important authority stats like Moz Da, and Majestic Trust.
+They provide a central dashboard to manage all your sites, instant WordPress deployment at the click of a button, and stat tracking to keep track of your important authority stats like Moz DA, and Majestic Trust Flow.
 They also constantly developing new features to make your life easier and your PBN safer.

-The Verdict: Probably the easiest solution to PBN hosting at an extremely competitive price.
+Probably the easiest solution to PBN hosting at an extremely competitive price.
 You’ll have to evaluate the risk factors for yourself, but I’d definitely recommend using EBN for at least some of your domains.
-But I’m also biased because I use it, Dejan is a friend, and I’m an affiliate 😉.
+But I’m also biased because I use it, Dejan is a friend, and I’m an affiliate.

 Bulk Buy Hosting

 My friend Kevin Graham’s hosting solution Bulk Buy Hosting is quickly becoming one of the most popular solutions available.
 They’re focused almost exclusively on keeping your PBN safe and hidden.

 Like EBN, they provide a central dashboard to manage your sites and deal with support issues, which takes a lot of the overhead costs out compared to separate shared hosting accounts.
 But instead of hosting domains only on IP addresses shared with other PBNs, they provide you access to name brand hosts like Bluehost and A Small Orange through reseller accounts.

 Many of their reseller accounts are on shared IP addresses with hundreds of other legitimate sites, and their nameservers and SOA emails are shared with hundreds of thousands of websites on these popular name brand hosts.